ksenijatajur/test3/README.md

 6. GO to 3 again - check terminal has (venv) in command
 7. pip install selenium
 8. pip install behave
+9. pip install webdriver_manager
+10. pip install selenium webdriver_manager
-9. on bottom right corner select interpritour
+11. on bottom right corner select interpritour if needed
-10. check venv path in settings - search for venv and add path
+12. check venv path in settings - search for venv and add path

 Remarks:
 if in powershell behave is not working then run it in debug mode first